skgsergio/silabs-multiprotocol-firmware-zbgw04-usb/README.md

 Original source: [SiliconLabs Multiprotocol (OpenThread+Zigbee) RCP (rcp-uart-802154)][silabs-gecko]

-**DISCLAIMER:** Use these firmware files at your own risk.
+**⚠️ DISCLAIMER:* Use these firmware files at your own risk.
 I will upload them after testing them myself, however, I only have one USB Dongle and cannot guarantee they will work for all, as I am not an expert on these devices.